materia79/streamedVars/README.md

-# Variables
+# Variable types

-This resource represents proper synced data handling between entities in dimension and stream range.
+This resource allows entity variable data handling between entities only forwarded within dimension or stream range.
 It's currently functional on the following entities:
 - **player**
 - **ped**
 - **vehicle**

-The following resource is currently maintained by [Project Unknown](https://discord.gg/FbVcFQj) and is compatible with [RAGE Multiplayer v1.1](https://rage.mp/)
+This resource is created and maintained by the [Project Unknown](https://discord.gg/FbVcFQj) team and requires [RAGE Multiplayer v1.1](https://rage.mp/).

-**NOTE**: This resource requires dependency [Base](https://github.com/materia79/base) in-order to process console logs.
+**NOTE**: This resource requires dependency [Base](https://github.com/materia79/base) in-order to process console logs (which might be removed in the near future).
 Otherwise remove any trace of `mp.log` in this resource.

+Check also the [Base](https://github.com/materia79/base) component [module loader](https://github.com/materia79/base/tree/master/modules) out which allows you to add multiple resources directly from git repositories as a submodule to your server project`s main git which helps you to expose parts of your server project to co devs without granting full repository access!

 ## Streamed variables

-Totally synced variable data from entity to clients in stream range.
-Usable to lower the load and have better network optimization on other clients out of stream range.
+Entity variable data handling between entities and clients only forwarded within dimension or stream range.
+Useful to reduce the load and have better network optimization on other clients out of stream range.

 ### Server-side API
 #### entity.setVariableStreamed(key, value)